Harbor Seal (Phoca vitulina)

 Baby harbor seal (left) bonding with its mother (right) 15 minutes after birth (photo credit: Lauren Rice)

-Description: Harbor seals are a favorite creature of many Oregon coast visitors.
-The fur of these marine mammals varies in shades of gray, sometimes including white or yellowish-gray, with darker gray spots all over their backs.
+Description: Harbor seals are a favorite creature of many Oregon Coast visitors.
+The fur of these marine mammals varies in shades of gray, sometimes including white or yellow-gray, with darker gray spots.
 Harbor seals are known as true seals because they belong to the family of earless seals.
+They are typically under 2 m long but up to 130 kg.
 To spot a harbor seal, keep an eye on the ocean because you may eventually see a little gray head pop up!

 Diet: When underwater, they hunt for food; their diet consists of fish, shellfish, and crustaceans.
 Sometimes they have to do deep dives to find their food, but other times they will hunt in more shallow waters.